• Skip to primary navigation

 • Add the pātira (basil), winika (vinegar) and huka (sugar).
 Stir and simmer for a few minutes until slightly jammy.

-• Add in the tōmato (tomatoes).
-Stir and turn down the heat.
+• Add in the tōmato (tomatoes), stir it together and then turn down the heat to low.

-Simmer on low for 15 minutes.
-Stir occasionally.
+• Simmer on low heat for around 15 minutes.
+Stirring occasionally.

-• Cool and then add to a sealed jar with a lid.
+• Cool the kīnaki tōmato (tomato chutney) down completely and then add it to a sealed jar with a lid.

-Keep in the fridge for up to a week and use for a variety of wonderful reasons.
+• Keep in the fridge for up to a week and use for a variety of wonderful reasons like spreading on to my Brie Stuffed Honey Mustard Scones or my Savoury Muffins.

 Video